chesun/chesun.github.io/research.md

 ### **Diversity in Schools: Immigrants and the Long-Run Outcomes of US-Born Students** <br><sup>(with Briana Ballis and Derek Rury) </sup>

+Data access from Texas Education Agency approved in 2022.
 Awarded the Russell Sage Foundation Research Grant for the Race, Ethnicity, and Immigration Program in March 2023.

-We use <a href="http://geoservices.tamu.edu">Texas A&M Geoservices Services</a> for our geocoding.
+Data analysis currently in progress.

 ## Working Papers